 Microsoft Office 365 SSO

-To set up Office 365 SSO by Username, the prefix of the email must match the Username field in Schoology.
+To set up Office 365 SSO by Username, the prefix of the Microsoft Office 365 email address must match the Username field in Schoology.
 If you're provisioning users from your SIS, your SIS will most likely populate the Unique ID.

-To set up Office 365 SSO by Email, the email address must match the users' Microsoft Office 365 email address.
+To set up Office 365 SSO by Email, the email address in Schoology must match the users' Microsoft Office 365 email address.

 Part 1: Configure Your Microsoft External Account Settings

-- Click System Settings in the left menu of your Home page in Schoology.
+- Click Tools in the top menu of your home page in Schoology.